SolomonGM/svelte-ts-auth-template/README.md

 - Not all files includeded in template.
 - Name of folders may be incorrect.
 - Deno would need to be initialized.
-- Server.ts for deno server to handle api routes and other backend logic
+- Server.ts for deno server to handle api routes and other backend logic should be implemented